-The Snell Memorial Foundation maintains a state of the art testing facility in North Highlands, California.
+The Snell Memorial Foundation maintains a state-of-the-art testing facility in North Highlands, California.
 There is a Board of Directors who oversees the activities of the Foundation, and a salaried staff who conducts the testing and performs the administrative functions.

-The Snell Memorial Foundation, Inc.
+Snell Memorial Foundation, Inc. 3628 Madison Avenue, Suite 11 North Highlands, CA 95660

-3628 Madison Avenue, Suite 11 North Highlands, California 95660 Tel.
-(916) 331-5073, Fax (916) 331-0359, E-mail info@smf.org, WEB Address http://www.smf.org 2000 Snell Memorial Foundation, Inc.
+(916) 331-5073 Fax (916) 331-0359 e-mail: info@smf.org www.smf.org